kip-guile/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persevere data across requests.
+They store information about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcryps hashes passwords befiore storing them to a database

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt adds time to security algorithms to produce a key derivation function.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload and the signature.

 ## Minimum Viable Product